sbrincat/spynal/docs/API_reference.rst

 General API reference
 =====================

-This section gives a high-level summary of the Spynal API -- how users interact with it, and how developers should write new code for it. *Specific* reference for each Spynal module and function can be found in the :doc:`Function reference by module <modules>` section.
+This section gives a high-level summary of the Spynal API -- how users interface with it, and how developers should write new code for it. *Specific* reference for each Spynal module and function can be found in the :doc:`Function reference by module <modules>` section.